Step by step

 - Stretches the front of the body.

 Watch out for

-- Locust pose is not recommended if you are pregnant.
+- Don’t do Locust pose if you are pregnant.

 - Avoid crunching the neck, keep the chin in slightly and the back of the neck long.

 - If it’s uncomfortable for your hips or pubic bone try putting a folded blanket under your hip bones.

 - Try lifting just the upper body or the legs on their own as in the picture below.
 Use your back muscles in both cases.